RaspberryPiFoundation/python-friendly-error-messages/README.md

 asdf install
 ```

-This will read .tool-versions and install Node.js 22.11.0 automatically.
+This will read `.tool-versions` and install the appropriate version of Node.js automatically.

 ```
 npm install